MinecraftForge/Documentation/docs/contributing.md

 Please don't try to turn this documentation into a tutorial on Java or Groovy Development - it is intended for people who understand how a class and other fundamental structures work.

-Contributions to ForgeGradle code should be written in [Groovy].
+ForgeGradle configuration code examples should be written in [Groovy].

 Style Guide
 -----------